MicrosoftDocs/azure-docs/articles/hdinsight-aks/trino/trino-superset.md

 ---
-title: Use Apache Superset with HDInsight on AKS Trino
+title: Use Apache Superset with Trino on HDInsight on AKS
-description: Deploying Superset and connecting to HDInsight on AKS Trino ms.service: hdinsight-aks ms.topic: how-to ms.date: 08/29/2023
+description: Deploying Superset and connecting to Trino with HDInsight on AKS ms.service: hdinsight-aks ms.topic: how-to ms.date: 10/19/2023
 ---

-# Deploy Apache Superset
+# Deploy Apache Superset™

 [!INCLUDE [feature-in-preview](../includes/feature-in-preview.md)]

 Visualization is essential to effectively explore, present, and share data.
 [Apache Superset](https://superset.apache.org/) allows you to run queries, visualize, and build dashboards over your data in a flexible Web UI.

-This article describes how to deploy an Apache Superset UI instance in Azure and connect it to HDInsight on AKS Trino cluster to query data and create dashboards.
+This article describes how to deploy an Apache Superset UI instance in Azure and connect it to Trino cluster with HDInsight on AKS to query data and create dashboards.

 Summary of the steps covered in this article:
 1. [Prerequisites](#prerequisites).